line47/design-system-animation/README.md

 When used correctly, motion and animation can broaden the toolkit designers and developers have to **help enrich digital services**.
 It can help give a user confirmation that a task has been completed, or let them know that things are happening in the background.

 Animation can be used as a part of a larger strategy to **improve inclusivity and accessibility of services** by adding another layer of context to digital interactions.
-It can help to highlight connections between elements and information in real time or provide simulated haptic feedback when a button is pressed or selected.
+It can help to highlight connections between elements and information in real-time or provide simulated haptic feedback when a button is pressed or selected.

 For our work at the Centers for Medicare and Medicaid, defining a **standardized framework for animation in line with the CMSDS** will allow dozens of teams and projects to use and contribute to the animation standards together.
-This will lead to consistent, reliable implementation of animation across CMS digital services.
+This will lead to the consistent, reliable implementation of animation across CMS digital services.

 ## Defining motion and animation options